 On the rock and mineral practical we embedded samples where students had to determine mineral cleavage, a basic skill for identifying minerals.
-We did this because we had the sense that students were having difficulty determining mineral cleavage and wanted to try measuring their ability to do so.
-71% of the students were able to determine the mineral cleavage correctly 70% of the time or better.
-But 22% of the students were able to determine the mineral cleavage less than 50% of the time.
+We did this again this year to see if there has been any change compared to last year.
+This is a physical property that students have difficulty observing.
+50% of the students were able to determine the mineral cleavage correctly 70% of the time or better.
+But 25% of the students were able to determine the mineral cleavage less than 50% of the time.

-On the rock and mineral practical we also embedded samples where students had to determine the texture of an igneous rock, a basic skill for classifying igneous rocks.
+On the rock and mineral practical we also embedded questions where students had to determine the texture of an igneous rock, a basic skill for classifying igneous rocks.
 We had noticed students having issues with this concept, but wanted to get a quantitative measure of student skill levels.
-Only 50% of the students were able to determine the appropriate texture correctly 70% of the time or better.
-43% were only able to determine the appropriate texture correctly 50% of the time.
+Only 40% of the students were able to determine the appropriate texture correctly 70% of the time or better.
+But 53% were only able to determine the appropriate texture correctly 50% of the time.

 On the map skills practical we embedded questions regarding the use of basic coordinate systems.
 We had observed that students seem to be having difficulty stating locations using various coordinate systems.
-Only 62% of the students were able to determine location coordinates correctly 70% of the time or better.
-23% were only able to determine the correct coordinates 50% of the time.
+Only 26% of the students were able to determine location coordinates correctly 70% of the time or better.
+37% were only able to determine the correct coordinates 50% of the time.

 On the map skills practical we also embedded questions where students had to make a geological interpretation based on map observations.
 Students always seem to struggle with this, but we had not previously quantified their struggle.
-Only 31% of the students were able to make a correct geological interpretation based on map observations 70% of the time.
-38% were only capable of making the correct geological interpretation 50% of the time.
+Only 26% of the students were able to make the correct geological interpretation based on map observations 70% of the time or better.
+37% were only capable of making the correct geological interpretation 50% of the time.

-Evaluation of Basic Geology Skills
+Action Goal 1 Objective 1: Basic Geology Skills Evaluation Action Description:

-Action Description:

 We will continue with the embedded question format of evaluating specific basic geology skills in the introductory courses.
 We will act upon the information obtained from the results to develop better methods of teaching these basic skills.
 For example, the findings indicate that we may be doing a satisfactory job of communicating the concept of mineral cleavage, but there may be room for improvement.
 On the other hand we definitely need to develop better means of teaching igneous rock textures and geological interpretations based of map observations.
-This is good outcome because we are getting very specific information about what needs to be improved.
+This is a good outcome because we are getting very specific information about what needs to be improved.

-Development Of A Geologic Knowledge Base
+Goal 2: Development Of A Geologic Knowledge Base